 Pigment inks consist of tiny solid particles suspended in a liquid, providing superior water and fade resistance, making them ideal for long-lasting art prints.
 In contrast, dye inks are dissolved in a liquid, making them less durable and can fade or smudge more easily when exposed to moisture or sunlight.
 The shorter lived dye inks are often found in cheaper prints, posters and banners.
 Put another way, the small water-soluble molecules of dye ink easily fade and degrade over time.
 In contrast, the large solid molecules of pigment inks are more resistant to fading and environmental factors, making them a better choice for creating long lasting painting reproductions and happy customers!

-Based on experience (and making mistakes) the step-by-step instructions and tips are written in a success orientated manner.
+Based on my experience (and in making mistakes) the step-by-step instructions and tips are written in a success orientated manner.
 Even so, mistakes can happen.
 As they say, if you haven't made a mistake you haven't done anything!

 There is a short section in the manual called 'Help' for when things go